gfarrell/gtf.io/content/musings/js-promises-as-monads/index.md

 ---

-While `async/await` has become extremely popular in the javascript and typescript communities (to which I'm just going to refer as javascript or `js` henceforth), probably because it allows one to write asynchronous code as though it were synchronous, which _feels_ much nicer, I found myself irritated with the ergonomics of error handling in javascript.
-I came back to writing js after a spell writing almost exclusively in Haskell, and was struck how old `Promise`-based code I had written had far more in common with the Haskell I was now writing than the newer `async/await`-based code I had written before moving away from js.
-So I set out to see if I was right -- can we treat `Promise` like an instance of `Monad` (probably `ExceptT e IO a`), even if much more loosely-typed (in typescript, for example, we can't specify the type of the error with which a `Promise` might `reject()`).
+While `async/await` has become extremely popular in the javascript and typescript communities (to which I'm just going to refer as javascript or `js` henceforth), having spent the last two years writing almost exclusively in Haskell, I found myself irritated with the ergonomics of error handling in javascript when using this paradigm.
+Coming back to js, I was struck how old `Promise`-based code I had written had far more in common with the monadic Haskell I was now writing than my newer `async/await`-based code.
+So I set out to see if I was right -- can we treat `Promise` like an instance of `Monad` (probably more like `ExceptT e IO a`), even if much more loosely-typed (in typescript, for example, we can't specify the type of the error with which a `Promise` might `reject()`).

 ## Monads and Monad Laws

-Monads are defined {{footnote}}While there are formal definitions of Monads from category theory, for the purposes of this exploration a code-based definition will suffice.{{/footnote}} (in Haskell) through two functions which apply to them: `bind` and `return`:
+Monads are defined{{< footnote >}}While there are formal definitions of Monads from category theory, for the purposes of this exploration a code-based definition will suffice.{{< /footnote >}} (in Haskell) through two functions which apply to them: `bind` and `return`:

     class Monad m where